-Monday June 3: Midterm Asynchronous Online midterm on Canvas.
-You may complete the exam any time from Friday afternoon through 1pm on Monday.
+Monday June 2: Midterm Asynchronous Online midterm on Canvas.
+You may complete the exam any time from 11am Saturday through 1pm Monday.
+We will not meet as a class through I am available to make appointments to meet with research groups in person or on Zoom.